Canadian Cultural Property

 If the donor buys or sells artwork as a business, the donation of a work of art will be considered part of the donor's inventory.
 Therefore, according to Canada Customs and Revenue Agency, the proceeds will be considered business income based on the FMV of the gift.
 If the gift is from a private collection, the usual donation rules apply.

 According to Canada Revenue Agency, the generally accepted meaning of Fair Market Value is the "highest price, expressed in terms of money, that the property would bring in an open and unrestricted market between a willing buyer and a willing seller who are knowledgeable, informed, and prudent, and who are acting independently of each other."

 The Canadian Cultural Property Export Review Board (CCPERB) has stringent requirements for appraisals of artwork certified as cultural property.
 It should be noted that the appraised value reflects, but does not establish, the Fair Market Value of the work at the time of donation.

 Who can Request a Fair Market Appraisal from ADAC?

 The appraisals provided by ADAC are "arm's length" evaluations meaning that ADAC is not influenced by the expectations of the donor in assigning Fair Market Value and limits its communications to the public institution receiving the work for donation.
 In this process, the appraisal request can only be initiated through the institution.

 Information for Institutions

-Cultural institutions need to provide the following ADAC forms in order to proceed with the appraisal process:
+Cultural institutions should provide the following ADAC documents in order to proceed with the appraisal process:

 4) Condition Reports